DominikN/docs_new/docs/tutorials/ros-projects/4-object-search.md

 ### Key methods in `search_manager` node

-The `search_manager` node that we will use in this tutorial is responsible for managing exploration and trajectory planning tasks.
+The `search_manager` node that we will use in this project is responsible for managing exploration and trajectory planning tasks.
 It also takes care of marking checked obstacles.

 For controlling exploration and path planning tasks, we will use `actionlib` library.